emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/symbol_search_open_ai_tool_builder.rst

 =============================

-``SymbolSearchOpenAIToolkit`` is a concrete implementation of ``OpenAIAgentToolkit`` that provides tools for symbol search related functions.
+``SymbolSearchOpenAIToolkit`` is a concrete implementation of ``OpenAIAgentToolkitProvider`` that provides tools for symbol search related functions.
 The builder generates tools that interact with ``SymbolSearch`` to perform exact symbol search, symbol ranking, source code retrieval, and symbol references retrieval.